 7) When working in lessons on matters concerned with technique, pianists will perform at the pleasure of the teacher, starting and stopping as required.

 8) When preparing for performance, the teacher will give attention during the lesson to the pianist as well.
-There shall be a give-and-take on matters of interpretation between student, pianist, and teacher, with the teacher serving as authority.
+There is to be a give-and-take on matters of interpretation between student, pianist, and teacher, with the teacher serving as authority.

 9) The Coordinator has the authority to withdraw a staff pianist from any situation in which the student soloist is not fulfilling his or her obligations.